4 Common Causes of Split Nights and How to Fix Them

 1. Too Much Daytime Sleep/Bedtime Too Early

 While daytime sleep is essential, too much can interfere with your baby’s ability to sleep through the night.
-Your baby only needs a certain amount of sleep in a 24-hour cycle so pay attention to the synergy between daytime and nighttime sleep.
-If your baby is maxing out on daytime sleep, they may simply not have enough sleep pressure to stay asleep during the night.
-On the same note, if bedtime is too early, you’ll run into the same problem.
+Your baby only needs a certain amount of sleep in a 24-hour cycle, so pay attention to the synergy between daytime and nighttime sleep.

 2. Nap Transitions

-The second question we need to ask: is your baby ready to drop a nap?
+The second question we need to ask: Is your baby ready to drop a nap

 As babies grow, their sleep needs change.
 They need less sleep and more awake time to be ready to sleep.
 If your baby takes too many naps and doesn’t have enough awake time during the day, nighttime sleep can be a challenge.